-Many yoga teachers overlook the foundational elements that are essential to launching an online yoga course or program successfully – and creating an online yoga business.
+Many yoga teachers overlook the essential elements of launching an online yoga course successfully – and creating an online yoga business.

-When it comes to making your online teaching dream a reality, you need to build the foundational elements of your marketing strategy and there are four key foundational elements you must have in place to build a successful online yoga business.
+When it comes to making your online teaching dream a reality, you need to build the foundational elements of your marketing strategy.

 1. You have an online home – your website

 Your website is the foundation to everything you do, it’s your home and hub for your community.
-Having a website gives you the opportunity to create content such as a blog to attract potential students and to capture their email addresses.
+Having a website gives you the opportunity to create content to attract potential students and to capture their email addresses.

-When you have higher priced premium products such as retreats, private classes, yoga coaching and e-courses, your website helps you to promote these offerings.
+When you have higher-priced products such as retreats, private classes and e-courses, your website helps you to promote these offerings.

 2. You consistently offer lots of free, valuable content

-If you don’t already have an effective content marketing strategy in place, you are likely missing out on a lot and losing a lot of ideal students in the process.
+If you don’t already have an effective content marketing strategy in place, you are likely missing out a lot.
+And losing a lot of ideal students in the process.

-As well as positioning you as an expert through the content that you share, you’ll increase awareness of your yoga brand, attract new eyes online, boost traffic to your website, get people on to your list, convert them into students and retain them – all through the content that you create and share online.
+As well as positioning you as an expert through the content you share, you’ll increase awareness of your yoga brand.
+You may also attract new eyes online, boost traffic to your website, get people on to your list, convert them into students and retain them.
+And all through the content that you create and share online.